The Ultimate Mumbai Street Food Guide

 - Pani puri (golgappa): hollow crisp shells filled with spiced water, tamarind and potato.
 You eat them one at a time, fast, before they go soggy.

+Rough price: most chaat plates land around ₹40–120.
+Pani puri is usually sold per plate of six to eight.
 Girgaon Chowpatty and Juhu Beach are the spiritual home of Mumbai chaat, especially at sunset.
-For pani puri specifically, hygiene matters more than anywhere else on this list — see the tips below.
+For pani puri, hygiene matters more than anywhere else on this list — see the tips below.

 Frankie — the Mumbai roll

-- Rough price: around ₹80–₹200 depending on veg vs. chicken vs. mutton.
+- Rough price: around ₹80–200 depending on veg, chicken or mutton.

-The Mumbai sandwich — humble genius
+The Bombay sandwich — humble genius

 Do not underestimate the vegetable sandwich.
 White bread, a slather of green chutney, thin slices of cucumber, tomato, boiled potato, beetroot and onion, a dusting of chaat masala — cut into triangles and, if you want, pressed into a grilled “toast sandwich” oozing cheese and butter.

-- Rough price: roughly ₹40–₹120; grilled cheese versions cost more.
+- Rough price: roughly ₹40–120; grilled cheese versions cost more.

 Kebabs and rolls — the Mohammed Ali Road experience